What are Global Attributes?

 Global attributes are HTML attributes that can be applied to any HTML element, regardless of the element type.
 For example, you can add an id, class, or style attribute to a <div>, <p>, <a>, or any other element.

 These attributes provide common functionality such as unique identification, styling, accessibility, interactivity, and internationalization.
+The HTML specification defines them on the HTMLElement interface, which every HTML element inherits from.

 Core